 Don’t Use Indoor Holiday Lights Outdoors

 Indoor lights are not made to handle the outdoor elements.
-With the heavy, wet snow we receive in Colorado Springs, using indoor lights can actually be dangerous.
+We get snow here, and sometimes the storms here are heavy and wet.
+In Colorado Springs, using indoor lights can actually be dangerous.
 They may not be resistant to water and may break more easily.
 Make sure the Christmas lights you purchase specify that they are for outdoor use.

 Avoid Using Icicle Lights in Windy Places

 Icicle lights add a beautiful aesthetic to your holiday lights display, but unless you want to spend hours untangling them and be up on the roof fixing them after every big gust of wind, they’re best to avoid.
 The strands will blow up on the roof from wind and storms and make the light display look and feel less organized.